Alstom battle to upstage Siemens chief's grand strategy launch

 "The world won't end for us if we don't get it," one board member was quoted as saying.
 "The future of Siemens does not depend on this."

-Tim Albrecht, a fund manager at DWS Investment, said he would prefer a low-risk strategy in which the company emphasizes organic growth over big acquisitions such as Alstom.
+Tim Albrecht, a fund manager at DWS Investment, said he would prefer a low-risk strategy in which the company emphasises organic growth over big acquisitions such as Alstom.